Top 10 Sunny Sunflower Varieties to Grow

 Best Double Bloomer: Giant Sungold

-The Teddy Bear cultivar first made double-blooming sunflowers popular—and now you can find even more varieties, including our top pick, Giant Sungold.
+The Teddy Bear cultivar first made double-blooming sunflowers popular—and now you can find even more double sunflower varieties, including our top pick, Giant Sungold.
 This plant can easily top 6 feet, while the big puffy blooms grow up to 8 inches wide.

 Runner-up: Golden Cheer—which works the shaggy, unkempt look in the best way possible—is a very close second.